nullsync/toska_store/apps/toska/README.md

 # Toska

-A command-line interface for the Toska Store server, built with Elixir and designed for extensibility.
+A command-line interface for the ToskaStore server, built with Elixir and designed for extensibility.

 ## Overview